GuilhE/KMP-ComposeUIViewController/README.md

 ### Simple
 In simple scenarios, the rendering and state management of the `@Composable` or `UIViewController` are handled entirely within a single platform
 — either in the shared KMP module or directly in the iOS app.
-It’s simply a matter of embedding the component in one platform or the other, with no cross-platform coordination required.
+It's simply a matter of embedding the component in one platform or the other, with no cross-platform coordination required.

 ### Advanced